Kubokawa Station

 Kubokawa Station (窪川駅, Kubokawa-eki) is a junction passenger railway station located in the town of Shimanto, Takaoka District, Kōchi Prefecture, Japan.
-It is the main station for the town of Shimanto and hosts the railway services of both the Shikoku Railway Company (JR Shikoku) (as station K26) and the third-sector Tosa Kuroshio Railway (as station TK26).
+It is the main station for the town of Shimanto, It hosts the railway services of both the Shikoku Railway Company (JR Shikoku) (as station K26) and the third-sector Tosa Kuroshio Railway (as station TK26).

 Lines

 Kubokawa is the terminus of the JR Shikoku Dosan Line and is located 198.7 km from the start of the line at Tadotsu.

 Trains on the JR Shikoku Yodo Line also start from and end at Kubokawa although the official start of the line is the next station at Wakai.
 Kubokawa does not bear a station number with the "G" prefix which is used for stations on the Yodo Line.

 The station is also the start of the 43.4 kilometer Tosa Kuroshio Railway Nakamura Line with the station number TK26.

 In addition to these local lines, Kubokawa is also a stop for the following JR Shikoku limited express services: